Archie Parnell: Early life and education

 Parnell grew up mostly in Sumter, South Carolina, where he currently resides.
 His family also lived in several places including the U.K., Germany, and Florida, where his father Archie Parnell Sr. was stationed with U.S. Air Force.
 Parnell Jr. attended Willow Drive School through sixth grade and, after his family returned to Sumter, graduated from Sumter High School.
 He then attended the University of South Carolina, where he earned a B.A. degree and a J.D. degree.
 He later earned a LL.M. degree from Georgetown University.

 Early career

 Parnell worked as a tax attorney for the U.S. Department of Justice and for the House Ways and Means Committee.
 While serving as senior staff counsel for the committee, he also wrote articles that were published in the Catholic University Law Review and the Yale Law Journal.

-Parnell later worked as a tax attorney for Exxon Mobil for ten years.
+Parnell later worked as a tax attorney for ExxonMobil for ten years.
 From 1996 to 2016, he worked for Goldman Sachs and was a managing director for the company’s Hong Kong office.
 He retired from the position before declaring his intention to run for U.S. Congress.